 Monday, Dec.
-10, 2018 in Onslow County district court Gerald Dewayne Jackson, age 23, owner of a blog formerly known as “News in Onslow” and a recent name change to “The North Carolina Beat”, was found guilty in a cyberstalking case against a Jacksonville man, his wife, and minor child.
+10, 2018 in Onslow County district court Gerald Dewayne Jackson, age 23, owner of a blog formerly known as “News in Onslow” and a recent name change to “The North Carolina Beat”, was found guilty in a cyberstalking case against a Jacksonville man, his wife.
 This man and his family have experienced attacks online via live streams on social media networks with false allegations, conflicting reports and malicious intent, ongoing since February 2018.

 Not only was Jackson found guilty in the one count of cyberstalking in a matter of Jason Byron Shupe and one count of cyberstalking to his wife, Christy Shupe, but he is also now onto his 5th district court conviction for Internet-related crimes in Onslow County within the last two years.